lubojr/naucse.python.cz/lessons/beginners-en/testing/index.md

 ```

 You cannot test this module because it calls `input` indirectly.
-But you can execute it if you want to play.
+But you can execute it if you want to play as `python game.py`
-Since you do not have tests for this module, it should be very simple:
-one import and one statement.

-You can import the original module from tests or other modules.
+You can import the original module in test files or other modules without side effects.

 A test for the original module could look like this: